rekt-lord/TradingView-Telegram-Bot/README.md

 3. Start the bot.

 ## Usage
-1.Setup Telegram Integration:
+1. Setup Telegram Integration:
 Configure your bot on Telegram and obtain the API token and chat ID.

-2.Configure TradingView Alerts:
+2. Configure TradingView Alerts:
 Set up alerts on TradingView for the assets and conditions you want to monitor.

-3.Bot Configuration:
+3. Bot Configuration:
 Customize the bot's behavior by editing the configuration options in the .env file.

-4.Run the Bot:
+4 .Run the Bot:
 Start the bot using npm start to begin listening for TradingView alerts and sending them to your Telegram channel or group.